ddrohan/android-101-labs-as/session5/lab/md/step02.md

         android:onClick="reset"/>
 ~~~

-It's probably worth removing the 'Settings' menu item at this stage too.
+It's probably worth removing the 'Settings' menu item at this stage too, and its related method in the Base Class.
 Next, edit <b>Base.java</b> and add in the following method stub

 ~~~java
 public void reset(MenuItem item) {}